Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/04_Cart_Module.md

 ### Notes
 - Single plan requires exactly 1 member
 - Couple plan requires exactly 2 members
-- Family plan requires exactly 4 members
+- Family plan requires 3-4 members (3 mandatory + 1 optional)
+- Address can be a single integer (shared by all members) or a list of integers (one per member)
+- Address count must be either 1 (shared) or match the member count (one per member)
+- Members can have the same address or different addresses for couple/family plans
 - Members cannot be mapped to multiple products *within the same category* (enforced automatically)
-- Same product with same members and address cannot be added twice
+- Same product with the same members cannot be added twice (address differences are ignored for duplicate check)

 ---